intel/intel-extension-for-tensorflow/latest/_sources/examples/infer_inception_v4_amp/README.md.txt

 Throughputs Normalized          1                       X.867908472383153
 ```

 **Note, if the data type (BF16, FP16) is not supported by the hardware, the training will be executed by converting to FP32.
-That will make the performance is worse than FP32 case.**
+That will make the performance worse than FP32 case.**

 ## FAQ